shaikhul/code-scanning-with-codeql/README.md

-# python-helloworld
+# code-scanning-with-codeql

-Sample app to checkout github actions.
+This is my goto public repo to test code-scanning/codeQL.